daraeman/pretend_tayjroy_can_spellifier/README.md

 # pretend_tayjroy_can_spellifier
-Lets @tayjroy pretend she can spell.
+Greasemonkey / Tampermonkey userscripts that let @tayjroy pretend she can spell.

+Bonus!
+Lets her pretend she can capitalize as well!